 Boundaries are about self-care, and they are good for everyone.
 Establishing in a kind but firm way with your partner about what you are willing to put up with is part of any healthy relationship — and required for your own self-care.

-Individiual, couples and family therapy can help, which is why we researched the best online therapy apps and sites for 2022.
+Individual, couples and family therapy can help, which is why we researched the best online therapy sites for 2022.

 Remember to be kind to all involved — this is messy, complicated business.
 Approach parenting with kids as a work-in-progress, one that requires communication, humility and humor.